mokazuma/imhistR/README.md

 imhistR
 =======

 imhistR is the easy image processing tool.
 This package focussed for luminance, RGB, Lab, and HSB(HSV) with image.
-It motivated to visualize image luminance and color space.
+It motivated to visualize image color information.
 It have two main goals:

 -   Draw an image histgramn quickly in R.